What's Coming to Netflix in July 2021

-Welcome to your first look at what’s coming to Netflix in July 2021 for those in the United States which is jam-packed with new Netflix Original and licensed movies and TV shows.
+Welcome to your full comprehensive look at what’s coming to Netflix in July 2021 for those in the United States which is jam-packed with new Netflix Original and licensed movies and TV shows.
 Here’s everything currently set to hit Netflix throughout July.

 Now let’s dive into what’s new on Netflix for July 2021.